These Shrimp Cakes are a crispy, lightly flavored shrimp cake that are pan fried and great for a light lunch, snack or appetizer.

 - Make sure oil is hot before adding the shrimp mixture for best results

 Depending on whether you are serving these salmon cakes as an appetizer or a light meal.
-For a simple garnish to an appetizer I would place a few leaves of a mixed green salad down and place the crab cakes right over them.
+For a simple garnish to an appetizer, I would place a few leaves of a mixed green salad down and place the crab cakes right over them.
 Place lemon wedges along the side and add the lemon mayo to a small bowl that is best if placed in the center of the platter.

-FAQ for Salmon Cakes
+FAQ for Crispy Shrimp Cakes

 Can I double this recipe?